Our specialties

 • AXR: up to 4% (1 question) of the set

-The coverage of adult and paediatric cases will be split as indicated below:
+The coverage of adult and paediatric cases is split as indicated below:

 • Adult cases: approximately 75%